Robert K. Weiss

 Robert K. Weiss is an American film and television producer.
-His productions include films by director John Landis, producer Lorne Michaels, and the "Z. A. Z." team of Jim Abrahams, David Zucker, and Jerry Zucker.
+His productions include films by director John Landis, producer Lorne Michaels and the "Z. A. Z." team of Jim Abrahams, David Zucker and Jerry Zucker.
 He also co-created the science-fiction TV series Sliders.
 He is a graduate of Southern Illinois University Carbondale.

 Weiss has been the President and Vice Chairman of the X Prize Foundation since 1996.

-In the film Blues Brothers 2000, the name of Robert K. Weiss is mentioned (to the confusion of Donald "Duck" Dunn) in a speech by Elwood Blues as the final name in a long list of legendary blues and soul artists that Elwood names to convince his band not to quit.
-This is presumably a reference to how Weiss convinced Dan Aykroyd (who portrayed Elwood) and director John Landis not to quit the film.